Enumeration of labelled 4-regular planar graphs II: asymptotics: Equations for quadrangulations

 We use simple quadrangulations to obtain generating functions for general quadrangulations encoding $2$-vertices \cite[Section 2.2]{NRR19}.
 This is done in two steps.
 First, we obtain equations for quadrangulations of the 2-cycle (see \cite[Lemma 2.3]{NRR19}).
 We denote by $\cA = \cA_0 \cup \cA_1$ the quadrangulations of a 2-cycle, where $\cA_1$ are those whose root vertex is a 2-vertex (by symmetry, they are in bijection with those in which the other external vertex is a 2-vertex), and $\cA_0$ are those without external 2-vertices.

 Finally we obtain equations for arbitrary quadrangulations $\cB$.
-We decompose $\cB = \cB_0 \cup \cB^*_0 \cup \cB_1$, where $\cB_1 $ are those in which the root edge is incident to exactly one 2-vertex, and $\cB_0 \cup \cB^*_0$ are those in which the root edge is not incident to a 2-vertex.
-Furthermore, $\cB_0^*$ are the quadrangulations obtained by replacing one of the two edges incident with the root edge in the single quadrangle.
+We decompose $\cB = \cB_0 \cup \cB^*_0 \cup \cB_1$, where $\cB_1 $ are those in which the root edge is incident with exactly one 2-vertex, and $\cB_0 \cup \cB^*_0$ are those in which the root edge is not incident with a 2-vertex.
+Furthermore, $\cB_0^*$ are the quadrangulations obtained by replacing one of the two edges incident with the root edge in the single quadrangle with a quadrangulation of the 2-cycle.

 \paragraph{Irreducible quadrangulations.}